joarreola/ETAMessages/README.md

 		  MapView is refresh showing just the blue dot, and re-spanned.

 	Known Issues:
-		- Can't restart polling after Disable or Has-Arrived notification.
-		- Reloading the app via the txt-msgs app-store produces strange images on the simulator.
+		- Reloading the app via the txt-msgs app-store may result in corrupted mapView.

 - How did you organize the project's code and resources?